chronologos/Memento/README.md

 key2=location, value2 = location of photo, as a string

 For viewing a specific gallery do a GET request to `http://yiyantay.me/gallery/view` with key1=location, value2 = location of beacon as a string.
 For example `http://yiyantay.me/gallery/view?location=istana`

+For adding a database entry do a POST request to 'http://yiyantay.me/users/create'.
+key1=location, value1 = location, as specified previously
+key2=UUID value2  = some kind of unique ID for a phone

 ## Todo
 1. Add flash popups for upload success.
 [See this tutorial](http://stackoverflow.com/questions/25350841/sails-js-flash-message-for-user-registration)
 2. Enable CSRF Protection